Eclipse-SDV-Hackathon-Accenture/maestro-challenge/in-vehicle-stack/cloud-connection.md

     podman logs cloud-connector
     ```

-    At the bottom of the logs you should  see output that is similar to the output below:
+    At the bottom of the logs, you should see that the output is similar to the output below:

     ```shell
     [2023-11-20T23:27::18Z] info: Main[0]